Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 which marks the transition from the intermediate regime, where solute diffusion is hindered by the interface, to the long-time regime, where the effect of the interface becomes negligible.
 For a system of characteristic size $R$ (e.g., droplet radius), diffusion across the system occurs on the timescale $t_R=R^2/D_0$.
 If $t_L\ll t_R$, the influence of the interface vanishes well before diffusion on the system-scale becomes relevant.
 Conversely, if $t_L\gtrsim t_R$, solute transport remains hindered well beyond $t_R$.
 This comparison yields a simple criterion for long-term hindrance of diffusive transport

 which can be equivalently expressed in terms of the effective diffusivity as

 The criterion for effective hindrance of diffusive transport is shown in the $(a/R, 1-\phi_0)$ space in Fig.~\ref{fig:figure4}, alongside experimental data from various systems, where either surface coverage or effective layer diffusivity is reported.
 The present formulation [Eq.~\eqref{eq:criterion}] enables direct comparison across systems without requiring the often unavailable value of $D_0$, while $R$ is typically reported or readily estimated from experimental data.
 For systems where direct layer visualizations suggest dense circle packing, we typically assume $\phi_0\approx 0.91$.
 For systems with processing steps that further reduce pore area, accurately estimating the surface coverage from layer visualizations is challenging.
-We therefore approximated the coverage to increase by one order of magnitude per processing step.
-For evaporating droplets, the reported values of $\phi_0$ typically refer to initial states and are assumed to remain approximately constant during early-time evaporation, when the structure of the interfacial particle layer, and its influence on evaporation, is assessed.
-Detailed calculations are shown for each case in the Supplemental Material.